-It’s hard to believe that at 48, after doing road trips all my life and traveling alone since I was 5, that I have never, ever been on a long-distance driving trip alone.
+It’s hard to believe that at 48, after doing road trips all my life and travelling alone since I was 5, that I have never, ever been on a long-distance driving trip alone.
 Never just gone where and when the road took me, stopping, exploring, turning left whenever the mood strikes.
 I’ve always had someone with me who’d say, quite reasonably, “aren’t we going that way?”

 I love driving and every time I get behind the wheel of a car, I get an overwhelming burst of wanderlust.
-But I have never owned my own car and every time I have one I feel an obligation to share the weath of mobility since so many people have given me lifts, rides and transportation in their cars over the years.
-Ride sharing is good ecologically, it’s good socially, and It seems nuts to drive any distance with empty seats.
+But I have never owned my own car and every time I have one I feel an obligation to share the wealth of mobility since so many people have given me lifts, rides and transportation in their cars over the years.
+Ridesharing is good ecologically, it’s good socially, and It seems nuts to drive any distance with empty seats.
 That’s the socially responsible part of me.
 The rest of me?
 I just want to GO!
 Now!
 No waiting, no asking, no checking, just go and go far!

 Which is why, when Ford Canada asked if I could use a car for any upcoming trips, I immediately thought of my February trip to the Island.
 I generally fly down but I thought it might be fun to see what driving down in the winter by myself would be like.

 Mom would pack up the car and the 2 of us would leave immediately after her last class on Dec 23rd to arrive in Ottawa on the 24th for Xmas eve and the holidays with my grandparents.